ThatMightyGuy/Sapphire60VM/Sapphire60/Docs/asm.md

 **Syntax:** `INT`, `INT 0x42`
 **Cost:** 2 cycles before interrupt

-Jump to an interrupt vector defined by `ACC` or a hex literal.
+Jump to an interrupt address defined by `BCC, BAK` or a word literal.
 **Side effects:** Don't expect any registers to stay unmodified.
 They will contain return data.

 ### RFI